dimmyboro9/Algorithms/README.md

 So assignment is to implement the function `uint64_t solve(const TreeProblem&)`, which calculates how many gifts can be saved with the best possible arrangement of guards.
 The problem instance is described by the structure `TreeProblem`, which contains the following items:

 * `max_group_size`: The maximum size of a group of guards.
-This value is maximally equal to **2**.
+This value is maximally equal to **2**,
 * `gifts`: A vector specifying the number of gifts under each tree.
-The length of this vector also represents the total number of trees.
+The length of this vector also represents the total number of trees,
 * `connections`: A vector of pairs indicating which trees are at opposite ends of the same street, so if both are guarded, their guards belong to the same group.

 A naive exponential implementation isn't sufficient.
 The implementation must be efficient as inputs are large, and the stack size is limited to 1 MiB.
 It is necessary to correctly solve instances with `max_group_size = 2`.

 To solve this problem, I will use the **dynamic programming** approach.

+## Automata
+The task is to implement algorithms that allow to find the `minimal deterministic finite automaton` accepting the intersection or union of languages specified by pairs of finite automata.
+The goal is to implement a set of two functions with the following signatures:

+* `DFA unify(const NFA&, const NFA&)`,
+* `DFA intersect(const NFA&, const NFA&)`.

+The input for the algorithms is two automata **NFA**, representing non-deterministic finite automata.
+Both of these functions must return a minimal deterministic finite automaton **DFA** for the given language.

+`Copyright (c) Dmytro Borovko 2023`